Vincent Arcilesi

-Education and Life
+Education and life

 Arcilesi attended Furman University in Greenville, SC.
 After receiving a BFA in Design at the University of Oklahoma, he eventually moved to Chicago to achieve a BFA and MFA in drawing and painting at the School of the Art Institute of Chicago, where he was trained as an abstract painter, and where he also met his wife, Nan Chapin Arcilesi.

-Since his school days at the Art Institute of Chicago, Arcilesi was an independent artist who was one of the few students less interested in jumping on the “Hairy Who” bandwagon than in immersing himself in the school’s collection of Impressionist and Post-Impressionist masterpieces.
+Since his school days at the Art Institute of Chicago, Arcilesi immersed himself in the school's collection of Impressionist and Post-Impressionist pieces.
+Arcilesi exhibited alongside other students in the school's Junior Museum throughout his matriculation as well as his participation in the school's Gallery Talks, Slide Lecture and Film sessions.

-Much of Arcilesi's work revolves around a deep admiration for the human body set against either simplistic, domestic scenes or prominent, thematic locales worldwide.
-Although the eye is more immediately drawn to the Italian Renaissance striking nude posing in the streets and plazas of the world's great cities, Arcilesi often reproduced landscapes in his exhibition catalogs as an essential part of his oeuvre.

 Later in his career, Arcilesi began directing much of his energy toward painting representational landscapes seen in his travels abroad.
 As a result, Arcilesi held many exhibitions showing this work at The Broome Street Gallery through the late 90s and early 2000s.
 These exhibitions consisted of his works created in a particular place in the world, always entitled "Arcilesi in" with their respective country, which included Morocco, Rome, Russia, and Mexico.

 Arcilesi was heavily involved with the New York Artists Equity Association (NYAEA) from the 90s throughout the rest of his life, as well as a recurring featured artist at galleries such as the Blue Mountain Gallery, 2/20 Gallery (now closed), and The Broome Street Gallery (now closed).
+He participated in many artist-run exhibitions such as those held by the Artist's Choice Museum.
 Arcilesi was a full professor at the Fashion Institute of Technology (FIT) from the 90s to his retirement in 2015 where he taught life drawing and painting and participated in several faculty exhibitions and art shows held at FIT.
 During his time at FIT, Arcilesi participated in notable panels and speaker sessions where he discussed his artwork in line with the subject at hand.
 One example of this is his session, “Sex and the City: Lovers in Rome, New York, and Paris,” at the 1999 FIT Seminar “Healthy Sexuality in the 21st Century.”

+Arcilesi was awarded Sabbatical Leave in 2002 to study painting in Morocco and in 2009 to study painting in Rome.
+He was also granted Leave in 1994 to “create 4 large paintings dealing with mythology in the Italian landscape.

-Selected Drawings and Paintings
+Selected drawings and paintings

 A selection of Arcilesi's drawings & paintings can be found on Issuu.